A Guide to Ear Care in Winter Weather

 The cold winter weather is a testing time for all aspects of health.
 Here at Leightons, as hearing care specialists, we’re raising awareness on the importance of looking after your ears – an area of healthcare that is often overlooked.
-To help you avoid any winter drama, we’ve set out some essential tips and advice to help maintain healthy ears when it’s cold.
+To help you avoid any winter drama, we’ve set out some essential tips and advice to help maintain healthy ears over the festive period.

 Ear infections and glue ear